NotDonzo/kubernetes/README.md

 ### Configure containerd

-Create the configuration directory and generate default config:
+Set up the default config and modify it to use systemd for cgroups:

 ```sh
 sudo mkdir -p /etc/containerd